harsha-simhadri/big-ann-benchmarks/t3/README.md

 We will provide you with an upload area for your binary index file during the competition.

 Additional information may be required to qualify for all the leaderboards:
-* To qualify for the cost leaderboard, please include evidence of the MSRP of your entire system.
+* To qualify for the cost leaderboard, please include evidence of the MSRP of all the components of your entire system.
 Put this evidence into the *t3/[your_team_name]/* directory.
-* If all of the source code cannot be included in your pull request, please provide an explanation of what the non-open-source part of the software does (host drivers, firmware, etc.) Put this explanation into the t3/[your_team_name]/ directory.
+* If all of the source code cannot be included in your pull request, please provide an explanation of what the non-open-source part of the software does (host drivers, firmware, etc.) Put this explanation as a text file into the t3/[your_team_name]/ directory.

 ### How_To_Get_Help

 There are several ways to get help as you develop your algorithm:
 * You can submit an issue at this github repositry.
+* Send an email to the competition's T3 organizer, gwilliams@gsitechnology.com
-* Send an email to the competition google-group.
+* Send en email to the competition's google-group.

 ## For_Evaluators

 ### Evaluating_Participant_Algorithms

 How a participant' algorithm is benchmarked will depend on how they registered for the T3 competition, one of these options:
-* Participant sent hardware to Evaluator at partcipant's expense.
+* Participant sent hardware to competition evaluator at participant's expense.
-* Participant is giving Evaluator remote SSH access to their machine.
+* Participant is giving the competition valuator remote SSH access to their machine.
-* Participant will run the evaluation framework on their own and send the benchmark results to the Evaluator.
+* Participant will run the evaluation framework on their own and send the benchmark results to the competition evaluator.

 Evaluation steps for each mode are detailed in the next sections.